Betsy Markey: 2008

 In June 2007, Markey filed a statement of candidacy with the Federal Election Commission, and formally announced her intention to run in Colorado’s Fourth Congressional District against Marilyn Musgrave.
 She quickly garnered numerous key supporters including many past and present elected officials.

 The 4th District had been in Republican hands since 1973.
 It was generally considered a safe Republican district, but Musgrave was considered potentially vulnerable.
 The three-term incumbent had never been able to establish a secure footing in the district, in part because her Democratic opponents attacked her for her focus on social issues (such as the Federal Marriage Amendment) and her allegedly poor constituent services.
 After winning the open 4th District seat fairly easily in 2002, Musgrave had only narrowly held on in 2004 and 2006.

 Another factor that made Democrats hopeful of defeating Musgrave was the district's demographics.
 The 4th is a large and mostly rural district.
 While the rural counties are some of the most Republican counties in Colorado, the district's politics were dominated by two counties--Larimer and Weld—home to Fort Collins and Greeley, respectively.
 These two counties have only a third of the district's land, but cast 85 percent of its vote.
 In 2004 and 2006, Musgrave had been able to win by running up the votes in Weld County.

-In the 2008 election, Markey won by an unexpectedly wide margin, taking 56 percent of the vote to Musgrave's 44 percent—the third largest margin of victory for a congressional challenger in the 2008 cycle.
+In the 2008 election, Markey won by an unexpectedly wide margin, taking 56% of the vote to Musgrave's 44% the third largest margin of victory for a congressional challenger in the 2008 cycle.
 While Markey lost most of the rural counties in the district by margins of 2-to-1 or more, she crushed Musgrave in Larimer County, winning it by 36,500 votes.
 She also won Weld County by seven points.

 2010

-Markey was challenged by Republican nominee, state representative Cory Gardner, American Constitutional Party nominee Doug Aden, and Independent Ken "Wasko" Waszkiewicz.
+Markey was challenged by Republican nominee, state Representative Cory Gardner, American Constitutional Party nominee Doug Aden, and Independent Ken "Wasko" Waszkiewicz.

 The race was rated as a toss-up per polling aggregation and was cited as one of the most competitive races in the nation.

-Markey was defeated in her reelection bid in 2010, taking only 41 percent of the vote to Gardner's 52 percent.
-As of 2019, no Democrat has crossed the 40 percent mark in the district since Markey left office.
+Markey was defeated in her reelection bid in 2010, taking only 41% of the vote to Gardner's 52%.